Jamesway/docker-python36-pipenv/README.md

-# Docker container with Python 3.6 and pipenv
+# Docker image with Python 3.6 and pipenv
 Brings PHP composer style package management to Python

 ### Installing a package